BlackRock World Mining Trust

 All the Directors are non-executive.
 The Board as a whole constitutes the Audit & Management Engagement Committee.

-Judith Mosely (appointed 19 August 2014) (Senior Independent Director) is a non-executive director of Galiano Gold Inc. and Eldorado Gold Corp. and is chair of sustainability and member of the audit committee of both companies.
-She is also a board member of Women in Mining (UK) and a member of the investment advisory committee of Resource Capital Fund credit.
-She had over 20 years of experience in the mining and metals sector and most recently held the position of Business Development Director for Rand Merchant Bank in London with responsibility for developing the bank’s African business with international mining and metals companies.
+Judith Mosely (appointed 19 August 2014) (Senior Independent Director) is a non-executive director of Galiano Gold Inc. and Eldorado Gold Corp. and is Chair of sustainability and member of the audit committee of both companies.
+She has over 20 years of experience in the mining and metals sector and most recently held the position of Business Development Director for Rand Merchant Bank in London with responsibility for developing the bank’s African business with international mining and metals companies.
 She previously headed the mining finance team at Société Générale in London.

-Elisabeth Scott (appointed 9 May 2024) has over 35 years' experience in the asset management industry.
+Elisabeth Scott (appointed 9 May 2024) has over 35 years’ experience in the asset management industry.
 She began her career as an investment manager with the British Investment Trust and worked in the Hong Kong asset management industry from 1992 until 2008, latterly as managing director and country head of Schroder Investment Management (Hong Kong) Ltd. She also chaired the Hong Kong Investment Funds Association between 2005 and 2007.
-She has been a non-executive director of investment companies since 2011.
 She is currently the chair of JPMorgan Global Emerging Markets Income Trust plc and India Capital Growth Fund Ltd and a non-executive director of Capital Group UK Management Company and Allianz Technology Trust PLC.
 She chaired the Association of Investment Companies from January 2021 until January 2024.